cysouw/diathesis/text/c02_structure.md

 c.
 Hier stinkt es.
 :::

 Another example of a verbative diathesis is illustrated with the verb *leben* 'to live' [@next].
-Many sich intransitive verbs can be used without a subject in a habitual sense, but this is only possible with an obligatory adverbial qualification like *gut* [@next b,c], see [@sec:adverbial-reflexive-drop].
+Many such intransitive verbs can be used without a subject in a habitual sense, but this is only possible with an obligatory adverbial qualification like *gut* [@next b,c], see [@sec:adverbial-reflexive-drop].

 ::: ex
 ~~Verbative [SBJ › Ø]~~